What kind of condition is Sweet’s syndrome?

 What are neutrophilic dermatoses?

-Neutrophilic dermatoses are conditions affecting the skin that occur as a result of lots of white blood cells called neutrophils infiltrating the tissues, and can sometimes be a sign of underlying illness.
+Neutrophilic dermatoses are conditions affecting the skin that occur as a result of lots of white blood cells called neutrophils accumulating in the tissues, and can sometimes be a sign of underlying illness.
 Neutrophilic dermatoses include Sweet’s syndrome, neutrophilic dermatosis of the dorsal hands, Behcet’s syndrome, pyoderma gangrenosum, neutrophilic eccrine hidradenitis, erythema elevatum diutinum, and bowel-associated dermatitis-arthritis syndrome.